-[47] I find that all of the records were collected, prepared, maintained or used in relation to meetings, consultation, discussions or communications.
+[49] I find that all of the records, with the exception of the videos, were collected, prepared, maintained or used in relation to meetings, consultation, discussions or communications.
 I find that the majority of the records are emails in which consultations, discussions and communications among university staff take place and that these discussions are directly in relation to the appellant's employment with the university.
 I also find that the other records, consisting of job descriptions, evaluations, Excel spreadsheets, notes and a curriculum vitae are attached to emails that form part of these consultations, discussions and communications.
 As a result, I find that part 2 of the test has been met.